Updated: Nov 7

-Since the beginning of the pandemic, it’s been difficult to engage with any service business on any problem without the labor shortage being a key factor or topic of conversation, as we grasp the evolving situation.
+Since the beginning of the pandemic, it’s been difficult to engage with any service business on any problem without the labor shortage being a key topic of conversation.
 Doing my best impersonation of Morpheus from the Matrix, I’d like to ask, “What if I told you there is no labor shortage?”

 First, I believe that there is real pain across our industry, and I acknowledge that we’ve lost a significant portion of our pre-pandemic workforce.
 I also believe that this is our fault, but that’s a blog post for another day.